coinbase-samples/prime-explorer-js/README.md

 HTTP_HOST=http://localhost
 ENTITY_ID=YOUR_ENTITY_ID
 ```
-Validate the values in the .env file:
+Validate the values contained in the .env file:

 ```bash
  source .env